 It's best to work with ripe but still firm tomatoes.
 If they're too soft and watery, that will reflect itself in the galette.

-The tomatoes needed to be prepped before the bake.
+The tomatoes need to be prepped before the bake.
 After slicing them into ¼" rounds, they need to be salted and drained for about 15-30 minutes.
 They might not release a ton of liquid at this point, but after they've been salted, they should be patted dry with a paper towel to trap any remaining excess moisture.

 This step is essential to make sure your galette doesn't end up a soggy mess.